Fire-Wise Gardening with California Natives

 Trees

 Coast Live Oak (Quercus agrifolia) Our iconic oak is naturally fire-resistant thanks to thick bark and high-moisture leaves.
+It often survives fires that kill other trees.
 Proper maintenance is key: prune lower branches up 6 to 10 feet and keep the area beneath clear of leaf litter.

 California Bay Laurel (Umbellularia californica) High moisture content makes bay laurel fairly fire-resistant, though it can resprout vigorously after fire.
-Good with proper spacing and maintenance.
+Bay laurel has relatively moist foliage but should be well-spaced and thinned so it does not form dense, continuous crowns around the home.

 Western Sycamore (Platanus racemosa) A large deciduous tree with beautiful mottled bark.
 High moisture content and open branching when mature.
 Best in Zone 2 or beyond where there's space.